hjkgrp/starter-hugo-research-group/content/post/2011-10-18-right-hubbard-u-any-element/index.md

 ---
-title: The right Hubbard U for any element
+title: "The right Hubbard U for any element"
 subtitle:

 # Summary for listings and search engines